 How much paper do you think the entire Edulastic community saves in a single year?
 This was the biggest question we had, and the focus question we chose for our Earth Day report.

 To determine school-year paper use, we sent out a survey and also took a look at the Edulastic data.
 The survey came back and showed that weekly self-reported paper savings ranged from 0 pages a week to 5,000 pages a week and varied a lot based on subject and number of students.
 On the data side, we looked at the number of questions answered so far this year.
 We also estimated that there are 10 questions a page for a standard assessment.
 The data shows that an astounding 418,624,717 questions have been answered on Edulastic since August 1st, 2018, which means that approximately 41,862,472 pages of paper have been saved by the collective Edulastic community.
 This is incredible!!

 But what does 41,862,472 pages mean?
-We turned to the non-profit, the Environmental Paper Network and their Paper Calculator tool to help us get an idea of the impact that 41,862,472 pages of paper can have.
+We turned to the Environmental Paper Network, a non-profit organization and their Paper Calculator tool to help us get an idea of the impact that 41,862,472 pages of paper can have.
 They spent a lot of time researching and studying these types of analyses and through their tool we could get an estimation of the resources, energy, and CO2 saved by the Edulastic community.

 14,862,472 pages means that together we have saved: